 The price correction process is an off-line analysis that occurs after the Market results are published to OASIS and sent to Market Participants through the CMRI.
 The purpose of the validation is to identify and correct prices in any periods with error conditions or incorrect results.
 The price validation process ensures that the LMPs used for Market Settlement are based on the proper data, and that the Market solution accurately reflects the power system conditions and CAISO Operator actions that should have been considered in the relevant Market process.
 This post-publication market validation process is completed within a prescribed window of time following each market.
-All prices published on OASIS or in other sources are subject to potential correction during the prescribed price correction window has expired.
+All prices published on OASIS or in other sources are subject to potential correction during the prescribed price correction window.
+All prices are considered final after the prescribed price correction window has expired.